Get Involved!

 INFO SESSIONS

-AT EUROPEAN LEVEL: Join the online info sessions hosted by the URBACT Secretariat to find out all about the call for Innovation Transfer Networks and ask your questions!
+AT EUROPEAN LEVEL: Join the online info sessions hosted by the URBACT Secretariat to find out all about the call for URBACT Good Practices and ask your questions!

-AT NATIONAL LEVEL: Attend the National Info Days on the call organised by the National URBACT Points in your country in your native language!
+AT NATIONAL LEVEL: Attend the national info sessions on the call organised by the National URBACT Points in your national language!

 FAQ

-Find below the most frequently asked questions about preparing a bid for an Innovation Transfer Network, from the application form to what to expect from the network experience.
+Find below the most frequently asked questions about preparing a bid for an URBACT Transfer Network!

 PROGRAMME AREA

-The URBACT IV cooperation area covers the whole territory of the European Union with its 27 Member States as well as Norway and Switzerland plus 5 Instrument for Pre-Accession Assistance (IPA)* countries: Albania, Bosnia and Herzegovina, Montenegro, North Macedonia and Serbia.
+The URBACT IV cooperation area covers the whole territory of the European Union with its 27 Member States as well as Norway and Switzerland plus 5 Instrument for Pre-Accession Assistance (IPA) countries: Albania, Bosnia and Herzegovina, Montenegro, North Macedonia and Serbia, as well as Ukraine and Moldova benefitting from the Neighbourhood, Development and International Cooperation Instrument.

 Cities from other countries can take part in network activities at their own costs.